 What tasks do you perform most often at home, at school, or at work?
 If you already have a job, think about the kinds of skills you use there.
 If you enjoy working with customers face-to-face at a lunch counter or in a retail store, a business degree can help you develop those superior sales skills.
 If you babysit for extra money, you might consider a career in education, child care or child psychology and development.

 What do other people tell you that you're already good at?
 If your teachers and family members compliment you on your clear speaking voice, you could grow that skill with a communications degree.
 If you tell great stories at parties, or you like to imagine fantasy worlds with your children, a college major in creative writing could help you polish your skills.
 If you're the parent your child wants care from when he or she feels sick, you might be able to turn your compassion into a career with a college major in nursing.

 Once you have figured out some of the things you're already good at, brainstorm for a while about the types of skills you would love to develop and the kinds of industries you would enjoy working in.

 What do you want to achieve?
-If you want to make a lasting mark on society, a college degree in science or medicine could put you on the path to developing new technologies or medical treatments.
-If you can see your name on the front page of the Wall Street Journal, then a college major in business might suit you better (and if you'd rather have a byline in the WSJ, consider a journalism degree).
-Of course, you could always pursue a double major to give yourself the skills to run a world-class pharmaceutical company!
+If you want to make a lasting mark on society, a college degree in science or medicine could put you on the path to developing revolutionary technologies or medical treatments.
+If you long to see your name on the front page of the Wall Street Journal, then a college major in business might suit you better.
+Of course, you could always pursue a double major and use your skills to start up an expansive international pharmaceutical company!